15 World’s Biggest Grape-Producing Countries

 2023

-Statistically, the world’s production of grapes is a relatively mixed trend over time.
-In 1980, the world’s production of grapes was around 66 million tons with harvested areas around 9 million hectares.
-Meanwhile in 2023, the world’s production of grapes reached 72 million tons with harvested areas around 6.5 million hectares.
-From 1980 to 2023, the World’s harvested areas of grapes declined from 9.2 million hectares in 1980 and became 7.3 million hectares in 2020.
-Based on productivity, the yield of grapes increased from 7.21 tons/ hectare in 190 and turned into 10.9 in 2023.
+Statistically, from time to time, the world’s production of grapes is a relatively mixed trend over time.
+In 1961, the world’s production of grapes was around 42.9 million tons with harvested areas around 9.3 million hectares (ha).
+Meanwhile in 2024, the world’s production of grapes reached 75.9 million tons with harvested areas around 6.7 million hectares.
+From 1980 to 2024, the World’s harvested areas of grapes declined from 9.3 million hectares in 1961 and decreased to become 6.7 million hectares in 2024.
+Athough there is a decline in the area harvested of grapes from 1961 to 2024, the yield of grapes increased from 7.21 tons/ hectare (t/ha) in 1961 and increased to 11.29 tons/ hectare (t/ha) in 2024.

-Commonly, Grapefruit can be eaten in fresh condition and can be processed into wine and the types of table grapes are different from Wine Grapes.
-Commonly, there are some most common Table Grapes (Fresh Consumption), namely Cotton Candy, Concord, Moon Drops, Kyoho, Thompson Seedless, Red Globe, Muscat, and Flame Seedless.
-Meanwhile, there are some popular Wine Grapes (Winemaking), namely Cabernet Sauvignon, Merlot, Chardonnay, Sauvignon Blanc, Pinot Noir, Syrah/Shiraz.
+Commonly, Grapefruit can be eaten in fresh condition and can be processed into wine, and the types of table grapes are different from Wine Grapes.
+Commonly, there are some common Table Grapes (fresh consumed grapes) cultivated in some nations, namely Cotton Candy, Concord, Moon Drops, Kyoho, Thompson Seedless, Red Globe, Muscat, and Flame Seedless.
+Meanwhile, there are some popular Wine Grapes (for Winemaking) cultivated in some nations, namely Cabernet Sauvignon, Merlot, Chardonnay, Sauvignon Blanc, Pinot Noir, Syrah/Shiraz.

-Production of Grapes Based on the Continent in 2023
+World’s Production of Grapes Based on the Continent in 2024

 Continent